 The internet has made it easier for people to learn and play a number of different poker variations online, both for fun and for real money.
 The different variations of the game have only helped extend poker’s reach, appealing to a wider, more diverse group of players.
 While most poker games will follow the same basic principles, each type of poker game has a different set of rules to follow, which means that you will need a different strategy depending on what variant you’re playing.

-Here we’ll be looking at Pot-Limit Omaha poker and what it entails, as well as how it differs from other popular poker games such as Texas hold’em.
-Keep reading to find out more about what could be your new favorite poker variation.
+Here we’ll be looking at pot-limit Omaha poker and what it entails, as well as how it differs from other popular poker games such as Texas hold’em.
+Keep reading to find out more about games that could soon become your new favorites.

 What is Pot-Limit Omaha?

 So, what is PLO poker?
-Omaha, or Omaha hold’em, is a popular poker variation that has each player receive four hole cards (cards that can only be seen by the player) and five community cards (that can be seen by everyone).
-In this game, each player must use two of their hole cards and three of the community cards to form the best possible hand.
-This game has four rounds of betting that operate the same way as Texas Hold’em, but there are a handful of differences.
+Omaha, or Omaha hold’em, is a popular poker variation that starts with each player receiving four hole cards (cards that can only be seen by the player), followed by five community cards (that can be seen by everyone).
+In this game, each player must use exactly two of their hole cards and three of the community cards to form the best possible five-card hand.
+This game has four rounds of betting that operate the same way as Texas hold’em, but there are a handful of differences.

 What Does Pot Limit Omaha (PLO) Mean?

-The term “Pot Limit” is used to refer to games where betting is limited to the current size of the pot.
-So, what this means is that players won’t be able to make a bet that exceeds the pot or go “All-in” like they would in No-Limit games.
-The purpose of the Pot-Limit restriction is usually to reduce extreme fluctuations in your bankroll, especially in games like Omaha, where you often get strong hands or drawing opportunities on the flop.
+The term “pot limit” is used to refer to games where betting is limited to the current size of the pot.
+So, what this means is that players won’t be able to make a bet that exceeds the value of the pot or go all-in like they would in no-limit games (without consideration of the betting cap.
+The purpose of the pot-limit restriction is usually to reduce extreme fluctuations in your bankroll, especially in games like Omaha, where you often get strong hands or drawing opportunities on the flop.

 Omaha vs. Texas Hold’em: Key Differences